Shantanu-Dutta-2001/Shantanu-Dutta-2001/README.md

 - 🌱 I’m currently learning **React And Node.js.**

+- 💡 I’m exploring **AI/ML integration with Web Applications.**

+- ⚡ Fun fact **I explore new things in my field..**

+## 🌟 Achievements:

+- 🥇 Delivered multiple successful projects in Angular.

+- 📊 Successfully optimized backend APIs, **Improving performance by 30%.**

+## 📈 Goals for 2025:

+- 🔑 Build and launch a personal project focused on **Latest Technologies in Web Development & AI combined.**

+- 🛠️ Enhance my fully developed skills in **React and Node.js**

 - 👯 I’m looking to collaborate on **OpenSource Projects**

 - 📫 How to reach me **shantanudutta07@gmail.com**

-- ⚡ Fun fact **I explore new things in my field and go for travelling often..**

 ## 🚀 Languages and Tools I Know: